costaivo/Playground/README.md

-# Playground to learn Python
+# Playground to learn NodeJS

-Using this branch to learn Python.
+Using this branch to learn Nodejs.
 Below are the topics that i am focusing on

-- REST API
+* REST API
-- APPS
-  - Web Scraping
-- Games
-- Machine Learning

 ## API

-## Apps

-## Games

-## Machine Learning